ibm-cloud-docs/vmwaresolutions/cr/cr_adding-nfs-storage.md

 * You can add or remove NFS storage shares to or from an existing NFS or vSAN™ cluster.
 * If you mount {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, consider the following steps:
    * Ping the NFS server for the storage and note the subnet for the server IP address.
    * Review the VMKernel adapters for the hosts that use storage and make note of the subnet for vmk3.
-Use the [file storage list](https://cloud.ibm.com/cloud-storage/file){: external} to authorize the vmk3 subnet to access the NFS data store.
+Use the [File Storage list](https://cloud.ibm.com/cloud-storage/file) to authorize the vmk3 subnet to access the NFS data store.
    * Review the static routes defined on the hosts with the `esxcli network ip route ipv4 list` command.
 A static route must be displayed for the NFS server IP subnet to the gateway for the vmk3 subnet listed in the previous step.

 ## Procedure to add NFS storage to Cyber Recovery instances